ufz-vislab/unity/.Docs/getting-started.md

 ## Required packages

-Some (commercial) packages are required which can be obtained with a git submodule inside the UFZ-folder.
+Some (commercial) packages are required which can be obtained from `Y:\gruppen\vislab\unity\packages\package-dependencies` or with a git submodule inside the UFZ-folder.
 To enable the submodule:

 - `cd UFZ`
 - `git submodule update --init Packages`